etiditalex/M-hub/docs/WEB_SEARCH_SETUP.md

 1. Open M-Hub AI chat
 2. Enable "Research ON" toggle
-3. Ask: *"What is the latest fintech news in Kenya?"*
+3. Ask: *"What is the latest fintech news in Kenya 2025?"*
 4. You should see:
    - "Web Research Result" badge
-   - AI response with data
+   - AI response with current October 2025 data
    - Clickable source links

 ## Usage Examples